Hours before the Albuquerque killings suspect was publicly identified, CNN reporters were inside his home. Here's what happened

 The family has been in the US for roughly six years, the daughter said.

-Hartsock confirmed Syed is from Afghanistan, saying that during the last several years he had "a few minor misdemeanor arrests (from the Albuquerque Police Department) from domestic violence" and some other incidents, adding "that's our only known history with him locally."
+Hartsock confirmed Syed is from Afghanistan, saying he had "a few minor misdemeanor arrests (from the Albuquerque Police Department) from domestic violence" in the last several years and some other incidents, adding, "That's our only known history with him locally."

 All three previous domestic violence charges Syed faced were dismissed, Hartsock said.

-According to the affidavit for his arrest, Syed denied any involvement in the killings during an interview with police on Tuesday.

-Four killings of Muslim men took place in Albuquerque between November 2021 and this month, with the latest three occurring within a span of two weeks.
-All victims were of South Asian descent and an arrest affidavit obtained Tuesday by CNN affiliate KOAT provided more details on two of the killings.
+The four Muslim men were killed in Albuquerque between November and this month -- the latest three within a span of two weeks.
+All victims were of South Asian descent, and an arrest affidavit obtained Tuesday by CNN affiliate KOAT provided more details on two of the killings.

-According to police, one of the victims Aftab Hussein was found on July 26 with multiple gunshot wounds, lying next to a car.
-Detectives learned that the gunman had waited behind a bush near the driveway where the victim usually parked his vehicle and then fired through the bush multiple times when Hussein got out of his vehicle, according to the complaint.
+Aftab Hussein was found July 26 with multiple gunshot wounds, lying next to a car, according to police.
+Detectives learned the gunman had waited behind a bush near the driveway where the victim usually parked his vehicle, then fired through the bush multiple times when Hussein got out of his vehicle, according to the complaint.

 On August 1, police got a call about a drive-by shooting and found Muhammud Afzaal Hussain with multiple gunshot wounds, the complaint states.